piotr-wrobel/ssd1680_esp32_c_driver/README.md

-# 100com_project
+# SSD1680 ESP32 C-driver
-Project for "100 commits" challenge
+The project originally started as a "100 commits" challenge

 The project will use an ESP32 or similar microcontroller with WIFI or Bluetooth access, an e-paper display, sensors, and control buttons.
 The device will be battery-powered.
 Configuration and interaction via a web panel or a dedicated application.
 The final functionality is not yet defined.